The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: The mean halo occupancy of the abundance-matched halo sample

-Our analysis allows us also to study the halo occupation distribution and the satellite fraction of BOSS-CMASS galaxies at $z\sim0.5$.
-The main advantage of the MultiDark simulation is that it has sufficient resolution to resolve satellites around central distinct haloes.
-The satellite distribution around massive haloes can be directly studied from the resulting halo catalogs.
-As shown previously in the top panel of Fig.~\ref{fig:cum_sat}, the fraction of satellites for haloes with a number density close to that of the CMASS sample is less than $10\%$.
-In particular, for haloes having $V_{\rm max} \geq 362$ km s$^{-1}$, which corresponds to a number density of $3.6\times10^{-4}$ $h^{-3}$ Mpc$^{3}$, the resulting satellite fraction is $6.8\%$.
-The HOD modeling by \citet{White2011}, using the first semester of BOSS data, reported a satellite fraction $(10 \pm 2)\%$ which is reduced to $(7 \pm 2)\%$ when they ignore in their fit to the correlation function the very small scales affected by fibre collisions.
-Note that our HAM procedure is non-parametric and provides satellite fractions consistent with our $\Lambda$CDM cosmological simulation.
-Yet, the halo-occupancy distribution and satellite fractions from HOD modeling are obtained from a fit to the empirical correlation function.
+After fixing the abundance of (sub)haloes to that given by observations the simulated subhalo distribution is completely determined by the cosmological model adopted and the resolution of the simulation.
+The main advantage of the MultiDark simulation is that it has sufficient resolution to resolve massive satellites around our central distinct haloes.
+Therefore, the satellite distribution around haloes can be directly studied from the matched halo catalogues.
+As shown previously in the top panel of Fig.~\ref{fig:cum_sat}, the fraction of subhaloes around central haloes with a number density similar to that of the CMASS sample is close to $10\%$.
+In particular, for haloes having $V_{\rm max} \geq 370$ km s$^{-1}$, which corresponds to a number density of $n_* \equiv 3.6\times10^{-4}\,h^3\,\Mpc^{-3}$, the resulting subhalo fraction is $12\%$ with negligible statistical uncertainties.
+The HOD modelling by \citet{White2011}, using the first semester of BOSS data, reported a satellite fraction $(10 \pm 2)\%$ which is reduced to $(7 \pm 2)\%$ when they ignore in their fit to the correlation function at small scales affected by fibre collisions.
+Note that our HAM procedure is non-parametric and provides subhalo fractions consistent with our $\Lambda$CDM cosmological simulation.
+In that respect, our approach is different from HOD modelling: as mentioned in the introduction in the latter case the halo-occupancy distribution and satellite fractions are obtained from a fit to the empirical correlation function.

-Fig.~\ref{fig:sat2} shows the mean occupancy of haloes for the BOSS-CMASS sample as obtained from the MultiDark halo abundance-matching scheme.
-The dashed line and open circles are the contributions of distinct haloes and subhaloes respectively.
-Open squares correspond to the total occupancy of haloes, including both central and satellite galaxies from our halo catalog.
-Distinct haloes display a sharp transition around $M_{\rm vir}\gtrsim10^{13}$ $h^{-1}$ M$_{\sun}$.
-The mean number of satellite galaxies as a function of halo mass can be modeled with the following expression \citep[e.g.,][]{Wetzel10}
+Fig.~\ref{fig:sat2} shows the mean occupancy of haloes as obtained from the MultiDark halo abundance-matching scheme.
+The open circles represent the contribution of subhaloes while open squares correspond to the total occupancy of haloes, including both central and satellite ``galaxies'' from our halo catalogue.
+Distinct haloes display a clear transition around $M_{\rm vir}\gtrsim10^{13}$ $h^{-1}$ M$_{\sun}$ (see solid line).
+The mean number of subhaloes as a function of halo mass can be accurately described by a function of the form \citep[e.g.,][]{Wetzel10}